5g-media/mape-executor/README.md

 # `mape-execution` component

+This component is part of the 5G-MEDIA MAPE service.
+Take a look in the [mape](https://github.com/5g-media/mape) repository.

 ## Introduction
 This component supports three types of operations:
 - NFVO-based operations per network service or individual VNF